forestryio/forestry.io/hugo/content/blog/vuepress-other-ssg-support-beta.md

 ---
 Support for Vuepress + Other SSGs is here.

 This is a big announcement for us and we've been looking forward to making it for quite some time now.
-So let me walk you through what is new.
+So let me walk you through importing your project in two steps.

 ***

-## Import your Vuepress or Other Project
+## 1. Import your Vuepress or Other Project

 You can now select your Vuepress project in our options when you add a new site.
-Actually, you can add any Static Site Generator to Forestry now.
+In fact, you can add any project that is using .md or .html fies and edit them in Forestry now.

 ![](/uploads/2018/08/import-vuepress.png)

 ***

-## Configure Your Sidebar
+## 2. Configure Your Sidebar

 After your import we'll ask you to configure your sidebar.
-Simply click the link or go to `Settings` and select the `Sidebar` tab.
-Check out the [docs]()
+Simply click the link after your import or go to `Settings` and select the `Sidebar` tab.
+Check out the [docs](https://forestry.io/docs/settings/content-sections/) for more information.

 ![](/uploads/2018/08/docs-configuration.png)

 ***

-## Site and Branch at-a-glance 👀
+## Add Headings and Single Documents to Your Sidebar

-Working on different sites with multiple branches that all live in Forestry?
-They just got a lot easier to navigate.
-Each site now features the site name and branch in the top of your sidebar.
-No more clicking around, it's now all out in the open.
+With our latest update we've also included the ability to add section headings such as (`data` or `site`) and single files to your sidebar.

 ![](/uploads/2018/07/branch-and-repo.png)